-Treasury stock is presented at cost, including any applicable excise taxes, commissions and fees, as a reduction of stockholders' equity in the consolidated balance sheets and statements of equity.
+Treasury stock is presented at cost, including any applicable excise taxes, commissions and fees, as a reduction of stockholders' equity in the Condensed Consolidated Balance Sheets and Condensed Consolidated Statement of Stockholders' Equity.
 Treasury stock held by us may be retired or reissued in the future.